chgeuer/azure-isv-cookbook/data_art/data_ingestion.md

 ## Ingestion Methods

-In both methods described it is recommended to use linkd to the data and not the actual data.
-This is primarily due to size limitation and the fact the receiving application would be required to buffer the data and then save it to a persistent storage.  (lake)
+In both methods described it is recommended to use links to the data and not the actual data.
+This is mainly due to size limitation and the fact the receiving application would be required to buffer the data and then save it to a persistent storage.  (lake)
 Couple of ingestion concepts:

 - Pull - A request is made to the source of data.
 The pull can be of the actual data, or a link to the actual location of the data.